ejm714/scipy_proceedings/papers/emily_dorne/main.md

 > There are tens of thousands of lakes that matter for recreation and drinking water.
 Cyanobacterial blooms pose real risks in many of them, and we really don't know when or where they show up, except in the largest lakes.
 >
-> -- Dr. Rick Stumpf, Oceanographer, NOAA, National Centers for Coastal Ocean Science
+> -- Dr. Rick Stumpf, Oceanographer, NOAA, National Centers for Coastal Ocean Science[^footnote-1]

 Harmful algal blooms are a pressing environmental and public health issue, characterized by the rapid and excessive growth of algae in water bodies.
 These blooms can produce toxins, such as microcystins and anatoxins, that pose severe risks to human health, pets, and aquatic ecosystems.
 Being exposed to these toxins through ingestion, skin contact, or inhalation can result in a variety of acute and chronic health issues, including gastrointestinal illnesses, liver damage, neurological effects, and even death in extreme cases.
 The most common risks of exposure are drinking from a contaminated reservoir and swimming in a contaminated lake, which is particularly dangerous for pets.